How to Start Your Data Protection Career: A Step-by-Step Guide Series

 In Singapore, most people would be aware of the Personal Data Protection Act (PDPA), which was passed in 2012, and the Do Not Call (DNC) Registry, the provisions of which came into force in 2014.

-The Personal Data Protection Commission (PDPC), the data protection authority here, was established in 2013 to administer and enforce the PDPA.
+Personal Data Protection Commission (PDPC), the data protection authority in Singapore, was established in 2013 to administer and enforce the PDPA.

-For those of you who are aware of the PDPA’s requirement for organisations, including non-profits and even small or one-person businesses, to appoint a data protection officer, you may be wondering: is a career in data protection for me - and how can I get started?
+For those aware of the PDPA's requirement for organisations, including non-profits and even sole proprietorships to appoint a data protection officer, you may be wondering: Is a data protection officer career for me?
+How can I get started?

 If I’m a student or a mid-career professional, what should I do?